 - Fellowship in 2014 at University of Ulm

-Kero completed both his undergraduate and master degrees at The Chinese University of Hong Kong.
-In 2009, he moved to pursue his PhD degree at the University of Toronto.
-Aiming both to understand the mystery of the nature as well as to improve the living of human being, Kero chose to research in the field of quantum technology.
-In his dissertation, Kero studied various practical issues in quantum communication and ion trap quantum computing.
+Kero completed both his BSc and MPhil degrees at The Chinese University of Hong Kong.
+In 2009, he moved to pursue his PhD at the University of Toronto.
+Aiming to unveil the mystery of our nature as well as to improve the living of human beings, Kero chose theoretical quantum optics and quantum information as his fields of research.

 After graduating in 2014, Kero was awarded the Croucher Postdoctoral Fellowship to continue his quest for practical quantum technology at Ulm University, Germany.
 After the Fellowship ends, Kero briefly worked at Max Planck Institute for the Physics of Complex Systems, before joining the Pritzker School of Molecular Engineering, University of Chicago as a postdoc in 2017.

 Starting from September 2020, Kero becomes an assistant professor at Simon Fraser University, Canada.
 His research aims to solve the current practicality issues of quantum technology by harnessing the advantages of bosonic systems.
 His work will likely be facilitated by the freedom of Canada, friendliness of Canadians, and fragrance of Tim Hortons coffee.

 Q1: Why should we care about quantum technology?

 First of all, quantum technology is at least as powerful as the current classical technology.
 With quantum superposition available, quantum devices must be able to do more.
 In fact, we now have concrete evidences that quantum properties can help in secure communication, computation, sensing, and many more.
 However, quantum technology is not as magic as in sci-fi, it has some fundamental limitations that are placed by physics.
 Understanding the boundaries of what quantum can and cannot do should be both interesting and useful for human beings.

 Q2: Why should we care about bosons?